azero-id/resolver/README.md

 ---

-This repository contains JS/TS libraries to resolve domains & addresses registered with [AZERO Domains](https://azero.domains/).
+This repository contains JS/TS libraries to resolve domains & addresses registered with [AZERO.ID](https://azero.id).

 It's built as a monorepo and contains the following packages: